HitkoDev/breeze/readme.txt

 * Click on install and then click on the activate link

 = To install the plugin manually: =
-* Download and unzip the plugin cloudways_breeze.zip
+* Download and unzip the plugin Breeze
-* Upload the /cloudways_breeze to /wp-content/plugins/
+* Upload the /breeze to /wp-content/plugins/
-* Activate the plugin through the 'Plugins' menu in WordPress
+* Activate Breeze through the 'Plugins' menu in WordPress
 * Access Breeze from WordPress Admin > Settings > Breeze

 == Frequently Asked Questions ==